Domestic 2030・2050 Environmental Vision / Medium-term Sustainability Plan

 • We will reduce CO2 emissions by 38% from the FYE March 2014 level.*2, *3

-• Continue to collaborate with specialist suppliers and university research institutes to capture the status of next-generation industrial furnace development using CO2-free fuels (hydrogen, ammonia, etc.) and the status of CO2-free fuel supply chain expansion.
+• Continue to strengthen collaboration with university research institutes and domestic and overseas vendorsto capture the status of next-generation industrial furnace development using CO2-free fuels (hydrogen, ammonia, etc.) and the status of CO2-free fuel supply chain expansion.

 Efficient energy use